Shaping our open access policy

 Open access funding

-Further information about the open access block grant, including funding assurance, can be found at open access funding and reporting.
+Information about the block grant and the fund for monographs, book chapters, and edited collections can be found at Open access funding and reporting.

-Engagement and guidance for monographs, book chapters and edited collections
+Guidance and information for monographs, book chapters and edited collections

 Read articles about implementing open access for monographs on the Jisc Research blog.